An Introduction to the Duffy Lab

 “No sample is worth your life”

-This is Rule #2 for Grace Wilkinson’s lab at Iowa State.
+This is Rule #2 for Grace Wilkinson’s lab at Wisconsin.
 (Fun fact: Grace was the first Duffy Lab REU!
 Also, if you’re wondering what Rule #1 is, it’s “Do your work, don’t be a jerk”, which is also solid advice.)
 Take safety seriously.
 Make sure you are up to date on your lab safety trainings (more on those below).

 If you feel unsafe or something doesn’t feel right, stop!
 Afterwards, please discuss it with Meghan so we can figure out a way to avoid a similar situation in the future, including thinking about whether we need to change lab procedures.